 Therefore, we decided to put this principle to the test.

 When we first read about this, we decided in addition to our tithing we were going to give and put some money aside in our savings account.
 Remember, we read this book at the time when we had lost everything and no longer had any money coming in.

 Before we knew it, we had about $250 in our savings account and desperately needed a new office desk.
-Well the week we decided to purchase a desk we got a phone call from a friend whose husband no longer needed a desk that was brand new, never used, and asked if we wanted it.
+Well the week we decided to purchase the desk we got a phone call from a friend whose husband no longer needed a desk that was brand new, and asked if we wanted it.

 That was God blessing our investment.
 The $250 we saved for the desk essentially became $500.
-We received a brand-new desk without having to pay and was still able to keep the $250 in our savings account.
+We received a brand-new desk without having to pay and the $250 remained in our savings account.